Staff Training Resources

 Ideally, at least 25 different staff members will participate in a training of an hour or longer.
 However, we use the 25 hour figure rather than 25 people to allow for some flexibility since the length of trainings may vary and to account for the fact that some people will want to take more than one training.

-We encourage staff members that are new to the topic to take one of the following general introductory trainings on LGBTQ patient centered care:
+We encourage staff members that are new to the topic to take one of the general introductory trainings on LGBTQ patient-centered care available through any of the following sources:

-View Training Information to learn more about the Requirements and Guidelines for HEI Approval of External Trainings in LGBTQ Patient Centered Care.
+View Training Information to learn more about the Requirements and Guidelines for HEI Approval of Internal Trainings in LGBTQ Patient Centered Care.

 Regardless of which training requirement a facility needs to meet, the second component of the HEI Training criteria is that a facility make all of its patient serving staff aware of the free trainings available through the National LGBT Health Education Center AND The CAL.